 A dog with an ingested foreign body does not feel well in general and often stops eating and/or acts depressed.
 Vomiting is a common symptom (although it can be seen in the case of many other illnesses too).
 If there is a complete digestive system blockage, the dog will be unable to keep anything down, including liquids.
 Initially, some dogs with an intestinal foreign body blockage may have diarrhea, but it’s not common if the intestines are blocked.

 If you suspect your dog may have ingested something that may not pass through his or her intestinal tract, contact your veterinarian immediately to improve the chances of successful treatment with fewer complications.

-In the best cases, the item in still in the dog’s stomach, in which case vomiting may be induced, or the item can be removed from the stomach with an endoscope, which is a long fiber optic tube used to retrieve the item through the mouth.
+In the best cases, the item is still in the dog’s stomach, in which case vomiting may be induced, or the item can be removed from the stomach with an endoscope, which is a long fiber-optic tube used to retrieve the item through the mouth.
 If the item lodges in the intestine, abdominal surgery is necessary, which requires hospitalization.